 There are more festive rinks, such as on Coronado Island, and more toned-down spots, like UTC right here in La Jolla.
 Some are even open on Christmas day!
 Here’s a quick list to get you started.

 Skating by the Sea – Coronado

-Returning for its 13th year starting on November 23rd through January 1st, Hotel Del Coronado is the only place you’ll find beachfront ice skating in San Diego.
-Head to the Windsor Lawn for incredible vistas of Coronado beach and the Pacific, and listen to holiday music while you enjoy some hot chocolate and other goodies to warm up.
+Returning for its 15th year starting on November 22nd through January 1st, Hotel Del Coronado is the only place you’ll find beachfront ice skating in San Diego.
+Head to the Windsor Lawn for spectacular vistas of Coronado beach and the Pacific Ocean, and listen to holiday music while you enjoy some hot chocolate and other goodies to warm up.
 The Hotel Del’s iconic Victorian Building, adorned with sparkling white lights, provides an awesome backdrop – not to mention a great photo op!